Pierced Ladderback Chair

 The beautiful dark mahogany of the original set was provided by the British East India Company who in the mid C18th were trading in valuable spices like cinnamon and nutmeg, relatively light cargoes which gave rise to the import of ‘exotic’ timbers which had grown slowly over thousands of years on those rocky islands and provided ballast for stability on the homebound trip.
 Antique furniture became extremely unfashionable in the noughties, yet the pure simplicity of this chair conceals a complexity which makes furniture of this period so special, highly developed and capable of riding the waves of fashion.

-We understand and adhere strictly to the traditional C18th chair maker’s methods of construction and timber choice, with every attention to the subtle details which can so easily be overlooked, such as the changing angles of back legs and the location of the stretchers so they are not simply centred but placed almost flush with the outer face of the legs.
+We understand and adhere strictly to the traditional C18th chair maker’s methods of construction, with every attention to the subtle details which can so easily be overlooked, such as the changing angles of back legs and the location of the stretchers so they are not simply centred but placed almost flush with the outer face of the legs.
 This operation, though far more exacting and time consuming, is most pleasing to the trained eye.
 The seats are stitched up in horse hair with crisp box-like edges and a well defined saddle shape, with the greatest individual attention given to the seams and trim, depending on the leather or type of fabric chosen.

 Historically these chairs would have been made in mahogany or oak but the choice is yours and as you can see from the examples shown above, the chair can take a bold paint colour.
 Although this requires a great deal of skill and practice to negotiate the quirks of the frame, we apply the paint by hand with a brush onto a beechwood frame using traditional non-vinyl based paints to ensure the perfect finish.Craftsmanship and quality are absolutely central to everything we do at Howe London and we are passionate about promoting and preserving traditional skills, click here to read more.